anandyelloju/tic-tac-toe-propeers/README.md

 # Tic Tac Toe Game
-A simple web-based implementation of the classic Tic Tac Toe game using HTML, CSS, and JavaScript.
+A simple web-based implementation of the classic Tic Tac Toe game using HTML, CSS, and JavaScript as part of a JS Developer roadmap on the ProPeers.
 Enjoy playing against a friend or challenge yourself against the computer!

 ## Table of Contents